Navigation

 Much of the learning covered in Science is kept hands-on and multi-sensory, therefore providing practical learning so that skills can become embedded and so ensure concrete understanding of scientific concepts.
 Recording of scientific testing and use of vocabulary is promoted through a variety of engaging and challenging tasks, which allow teachers to judge the progress of children’s learning and give children an opportunity to evaluate their own learning.

-Formative assessments through questioning and verbal discussion takes place routinely during every lesson is used by teachers to support or challenge the needs of SEND and G&T children.
+Formative assessments through questioning and verbal discussion takes place routinely during every lesson is used by teachers to support or challenge the needs of SEND and GD children.

 The results of all these various assessments are collated over time.
 Decisions are made by class teachers as to whether children are emerging, expected or exceeding the level appropriate to their age.
 Mindful of staff workload, this is collated formally at the end of the academic year and inputted onto Insight, shared with the SLT and passed on to the subject leader.
 There seem to have been some technical issues with inputting science data this year that will need to be addressed going forward.